 And every single smaller problem was defined with its why.
 We then went on to how we are going to do every single element of our process.

 We are doing Agile, specifically Scrum and Kanban, with all the included ceremonies.Task > Process

-Meaning, we will organise our process with these approaches.
+Meaning, we will organize our process with these approaches.
 Will this mean that we will never do Waterfall?
-No, it just means that we are going with this direction and anything else beside this is an exception, not a rule.
+No, it just means that we are going in this direction, and anything else besides this is an exception, not a rule.

-This still doesn’t define completely what we are going to do, but it is a general overview.
-For example, when working with React: we can use either ContextAPI or Redux for the state management, but they will be organised in a clean way as it is described in Domain Driven Design.
+This still doesn’t define what we are going to do, but it is a general overview.
+For example, when working with React: we can use either ContextAPI or Redux for the state management, but they will be organized cleanly, as it is described in Domain-Driven Design.

-After this phase we had a more detailed overview and definition for all our tasks we needed to do, along with our timeline.
+After this phase, we had a more detailed overview and definition for all the tasks we needed to do, along with our timeline.

 Here are just some tasks we needed to do:

-- Setup project boards in TeamWork (tool that proved to be the best current solution for us, as opposed to using TeamWork, Trello and Toggl in parallel)
+- Setup project boards in TeamWork (a tool that proved to be the best current solution for us, as opposed to using TeamWork, Trello, and Toggl in parallel)

 - Define backend standards and architecture (create documentation)

-- Define frontend standards and architecture (create documentation)
+- Specify frontend standards and architecture (create documentation)